 The lesson: Focus on all users and not just one part of the business.

-Lack of disaster testing
+3. National's Grid's lack of disaster testing

 National Grid's ERP implementation was essentially blown away by Hurricane Sandy when the utility attempted to consolidate all of its U.S. operations on a common SAP system in 2012.
 Ultimately, the project took two years to clean up, at a cost of $585 million.

-The parent company had successfully worked with the Wipro consulting firm to implement a similar ERP consolidation in Europe.
+The parent company had successfully worked with the Wipro consulting firm on a similar ERP consolidation in Europe.
 But the ERP project team struggled with major differences in the regulatory environments in the U.S. Wipro suggested the SAP ERP was ready to go live based on test results, but the actual system did not hold up under the increased workload and emergency business processes required to repair the electric grid after the hurricane, which involved special procedures for bringing in workers and materials from other utilities for the extensive repairs.

 Belden said the implementation team had focused on "happy path" testing, which involved testing functions under ideal circumstances, but there had been insufficient testing of the system in emergency scenarios.
 National Grid decided to go live as the hurricane was making its way up the coast.